Stan Collymore: Personal life

 Collymore has talked openly about his mental health issues.
 He began to seek counselling after he was diagnosed with clinical depression, stress and anxiety in 1999 while playing for Aston Villa.
-He also stated in his autobiography that he has been diagnosed with borderline personality disorder.
+He also stated in his autobiography that he has been diagnosed with borderline personality disorder (BPD).
 Since retiring, he has continued to struggle with depression, and uses his Twitter account to raise awareness of the condition.

-He is a supporter of Republic, a campaign group that campaigns for an elected UK head of state.
-He supported the Labour Party before leaving them for the Scottish National Party in December 2015 after a notable minority of Labour MPs supported airstrikes in Syria.
+He is a supporter of Republic, a British republican pressure group advocating the replacement of the monarchy of the United Kingdom with a de jure parliamentary republic.
+He supported the Labour Party before leaving them for the Scottish National Party (SNP) in December 2015 after a notable minority of Labour MPs supported airstrikes in Syria.

 Incidents

 In early 1998, Collymore was accused of assault by the mother of his child, Michelle Green; she alleged he had punched her in the face and caused injury after an argument regarding their son on 22 December 1997.
 Collymore denied the accusations, and was found not guilty and cleared of any charges at a court hearing on 28 April 1998.
-Around the same time, he was in a relationship with television personality Ulrika Jonsson, which ended after he assaulted her in a Paris bar on 9 June 1998.
+Around the same time, he was in a relationship with the Swedish-British television presenter and model Ulrika Jonsson, which ended after he assaulted her in a Paris bar on 9 June 1998.
 He later apologised for the incident.

 Collymore made front page news in February 2000 while playing for Leicester City, when, during a team break in Spain, he set off a fire extinguisher during a night of drinking inside La Manga Club which resulted in the entire team being sent home and banned from the resort.
 Collymore was fined £30,000 and ordered to undertake community work by boss Martin O'Neill for the incident.
 Later, in December 2000, while playing for Bradford City, Collymore suffered a broken nose after he was assaulted by two men in a Birmingham nightclub.
 He was subsequently cautioned by manager Jim Jefferies.

 In 2004, Collymore was accused of taking part in dogging at Cannock Chase by an undercover News of the World reporter.
 He lost his job at BBC Radio 5 Live over the incident.